Hugo-Gomez/TSF_JAZZ/readme.md

+<h1>LPDW_Jazz Project</h1>

+This website is an update of the Tsf Jazz Website, a french jazz radio.
+We are a group of students and we do this for a school project of our Professionnal License in Web Development.

+<h5>There is no commercial purpose on this project or anything that we can exploit ro take out of Tsf Jazz Radio business.</h5>

 To run the website, it's pretty easy.
 Just open the TSF_JAZZ folder in your terminal and run this command : docker-compose up -d